dallincoons/famblog_public/content/december-2024-january-2025/index.md

 I mostly got fidget toys for Christmas, which is something I'd never considered as something I'd enjoy, but I've learned that I love them.
 If I'm sitting around the house I usually have one in my hand.

 Emily started classes as the beginning of the journey to becoming a therapist.
-She's taking some remedial classes right now - entry level psychology and statistics.
+She's taking some prerequisite classes right now - entry level psychology and statistics.

 It snows in Oklahoma by the way.
 You do have to take advantage of it because it'll be gone in a day or two, which is perfect.
 Calvin and cousins certainly took advantage of it, and we were glad we bought the snow clothes.
 ![](snow.jpeg)